 CPA stands for Cost Per Acquisition, the cost of acquiring one conversion (purchase, signup) through advertising.
 Google Ads labels it "Cost per conversion," and Meta Ads calls it "Cost per result."

 CPA measures the per-conversion efficiency of advertising.
-Lining up CPA across campaigns instantly shows which ones acquire conversions efficiently and which do not.
+Comparing CPA across campaigns instantly shows which ones acquire conversions efficiently and which do not.

 However, CPA is a cost-side metric.
 It says nothing about revenue, contribution margin, or profit generated by each acquired conversion.
 This is the first pitfall when interpreting CPA.